 - 1. Retention: According to the National Student Clearinghouse, the retention from fall-to-fall for all first-time community college students is approximately 62.2%.
 The 2014 through 2017 fall degree seeking cohorts at Lake Land easily exceed this retention rate.
-Our fall-to-fall retention rates for these cohorts have increased about 5% between the fall 2014 cohort (64%) and fall 2017 cohort (69%). - 2.
-Completion Rates for Full-Time Students: First-time, full-time degree seekers at Lake Land average a 50% completion rate at 150% time (within three years) and a 52% completion rate at 200% time (within four years).
-This is well above the national average for community colleges (23.5% and 29.2% respectively).
+Our fall-to-fall retention rates for these cohorts have increased between the fall 2014 cohort (73%) and fall 2017 cohort (76%). - 2.
+Completion Rates for First-Time Full-Time Students: The fall cohorts of first-time full-time degree seeking students between fall 2008 and fall 2015 at Lake Land average a 50% completion rate at 150% time (within three years) and a 52% completion rate at 200% time (within four years).
+This is well above the national